How to apply for an internship with WHO Headquarters

 To be considered for a winter internship, applications are accepted between August 1 - September 30 each year.

-Winter internships are usually held between November and April, the following year.
+Winter internships are usually held between November and April

 To apply for a WHO Internship, please see the link at the bottom of this page which will only be available during the stated application periods.

 The application process requires filling a questionnaire that covers your education, current studies, language skills and experience.